apache/cassandra/doc/source/operating/metrics.rst

 CasPropose                              Latency        Latency of paxos propose round.
 CasCommit                               Latency        Latency of paxos commit round.
 PercentRepaired                         Gauge<Double>  Percent of table data that is repaired on disk.
-SpeculativeRetries                      Counter        Number of times speculative retries were sent for this table.
+BytesRepaired                           Gauge<Long>    Size of table data repaired on disk BytesUnrepaired                         Gauge<Long>    Size of table data unrepaired on disk BytesPendingRepair                      Gauge<Long>    Size of table data isolated for an ongoing incremental repair SpeculativeRetries                      Counter        Number of times speculative retries were sent for this table.
 SpeculativeFailedRetries                Counter        Number of speculative retries that failed to prevent a timeout SpeculativeInsufficientReplicas         Counter        Number of speculative retries that couldn't be attempted due to lack of replicas